denzel-farmer/PLT-Crusty/docs/type-checking.md

 - Only function arguments can be given reference types

+- A linear variable can only be borrowed if it is in the 'assigned but not consumed' state

 - Unrestricted references can be accessed any number of times either with the deref (*) operator or the arrow (->) operator

 - A ref type cannot be borrowed (i.e. can't 'double borrow')
 - A reference to a linear type cannot be dereferenced (with * operator)
-- A reference to a linear structure cannot access elements with the -> operator
+- A reference to a linear structure cannot access linear elements with the -> operator
+    - However, nonlinear elements of a linear structure may be accessed with the -> operator

 ## Structures and Linearity
 - Linear structures can contain both linear and nonlinear components
     - Can even contain no linear components
 - Nonlinear structures cannot be assigned with linear components
-- Linear structures cannot
+- Nonlinear components of linear structures can be accessed with the dot operator (".")